OBF/obf-docs/Travel_fellowships.md

 ### Expenses and Cancellation

+All expenses require receipts to be eligible for reimbursement.
 We recommend you purchase travel insurance, and include this as part of your expenses claim.
 In the event of cancellation, we would expect to reimburse your travel insurance premium and any insurance excess fee (as long as the total reimbursement does not exceed the originally agreed award).